dhoat30/inspiry1.2/wp-content/plugins/add-search-to-menu/readme.txt

 8. Plugin Settings

 == Changelog ==

+= 4.5.10 =
+* Fixed - Gutenberg editor issue "Update failed.
+The response is not a valid JSON response."
+* Fixed - Full width mobile header menu was not working.
+* Fixed - Was displaying search query value in all search form input fields.
+* Fixed - Search input field was dispalying rounded corners on iPhone.
+* Fixed - Keyword stemming was not working with Search All Terms option.
+* Improved - Escaped highlighted words in javascript.

 = 4.5.9 =
 * Fixed - Menu search options was not saving in older WP version than 5.5